A short biography of Ghulam Ahmed Parwez

 Tracing the origins of hadith rejection

 Dr as-Saleh as-Saleh states that in addition to Parwez’s Tulu’l Islam movement, three other Qur’aniyūn groups operate in Pakistan.
 They are: Umāt Muslimūn ahl thikr wa’l Qur’ān, Umāt Muslimūn, and Tahrīq Tahmīr Insān.
 The ideological impetus for all four groups can be traced back to the works of Sayyid Ahmed Khan (1817 -98), known as the founder of the modernist movement in the Subcontinent.
 He subjected the Qur’ān and Ḥadīth to ‘rational science’, resulting in a metaphorical interpretation of the many of the tenants of the Muslim belief.
 Khan held that it was not obligatory to follow a legal ruling from the ḥadīth.
-Chiragh ‘Alī [4] further developed the view of his teacher Khan, holding that almost the entire body of ḥadīth was inauthentic (Ahmad, 1967: 59-60).
+Chiragh ‘Alī [4] further developed the view of his teacher Khan, holding that almost the entire body of ḥadīth was inauthentic.
 As-Saleh states that Chakrawalvi,[5] who was influenced by ‘Alī and Khan, was the first person in the Indian sub-continent to completely reject ḥadīth.
 He was a major influence on Parwez, who held him in high esteem.

 Conclusion